Key Takeaways

 Analytics

 Gathering performance metrics in multi-tenancy is more complex than in isolated infrastructures.
 Why?
-Because a single tenant’s data locates in several databases.
+Because a single tenant’s data is located in several databases.

 There’s a way out, though.
 You can build a multi-tenant SaaS app using different architecture patterns.
 This way, you’ll capture and analyze resource consumption from multiple sources.